ROOT: Patching the boot partition (non-US only)

 Nokia 2720 Flip and Nokia 800 Tough with andybalholm’s EDL

-Unlike the 6300 4G and 8000 4G, our phones’ EDL loader properly works with both reading and writing, so the steps are more straightforward.
+Unlike that of the 6300 4G and 8000 4G, our phones’ EDL programmer properly reads and writes from the phone, so the steps are more straightforward.

-In both cases, the phone’s screen should blink with a ‘Powered by KaiOS’ logo then go blank.
-This is normal behaviour letting you know you’re in EDL mode and you can proceed.
+In both cases, the screen should blink with an ‘Powered by KaiOS’ logo then go blank.
+This is normal behaviour letting you know you’re in EDL mode and can proceed.

-1. Open the extracted EDL folder in a command-line shell.
-Extract the boot partition of the phone to the current directory on your computer by typing either of these commands depending on which file you have:
+- Extract the EDL package and open the folder in Command Prompt/Terminal.
+Pull the boot partition of the phone to the current directory on your computer by typing either of these commands, depending on which phone you have:

 python edl.py -r boot boot.img -loader 2720.mbn